 The clinical study confirmed a significant improvement in patients treated with mavacamten compared with those given placebo.

-A total of 251 class II and III obstructive HCM patients participated in the study, 123 of whom were administered Camzyos daily while the others received placebo.
-Participants were randomised to receive an initial dose of 5mg of Camzyos or placebo once a day for a duration of 30 weeks.
+A total of 251 class II and III obstructive HCM patients participated in the study, 123 of whom were administered Camzyos daily while the others received a placebo.
+Participants were randomised to receive an initial dose of 5mg of Camzyos or a placebo once a day for 30 weeks.

 The study’s primary endpoint, evaluated at the end of week 30, was an improvement in peak oxygen consumption (pVO2) by at least 1.5ml/kg/min.
-Around 37% of the patients treated with Camzyos and 17% of the placebo group met this primary endpoint.
+37% of the patients treated with Camzyos and 17% of the placebo group met the primary endpoint.